Leslie A. Brueckner

 - Co-lead counsel before the California Supreme Court in H. v.
 Novartis, holding that brand-name drug manufacturers can be sued for failing to warn of the dangers of mislabeled, generic versions of their drugs.
 The decision rejected over 100 reported appellate decisions from state and federal courts nationwide.
 Leslie and co-counsel Ben Siminou were awarded the Pound Civil Justice Institute’s 2018 Appellate Advocacy Award for their work on the case.

 - Lead counsel in Quesada v.
-Herb Thyme Farms, Inc., a unanimous decision upholding consumers’ rights to bring a class action against an organic grower for mislabeling its conventionally grown herbs as “organic.”
+Herb Thyme Farms, Inc., a unanimous decision from the California Supreme Court upholding consumers’ rights to bring a class action against an organic grower for mislabeling its conventionally grown herbs as “organic.”
 The decision remains the only appellate decision in the country to hold that federal law—the Organic Food Production Act of 1990—does not preempt state consumer fraud claims on behalf of individuals who were defrauded by the use of the “USDA organic” label on conventionally grown food.

 - Co-counsel for plaintiffs in a series of lawsuits successfully challenging so-called “ag-gag” laws that seek to criminalize whistleblowing in animal agriculture and elsewhere.

 - Co-lead appellate counsel in S. Airways v.
 McCutchen (U.S. Court of Appeals for the Third Circuit and U.S. Supreme Court), an ERISA reimbursement case yielding a landmark ruling from the federal appellate court limiting the rights of an ERISA plan to recover medical expenses from an injury victim who obtained compensation from a third party.